willykc/templ/README.md

 Live entries allow automatic generation of assets whenever *input* assets change.

-Add and configure live entries in **TemplSettings** by specifying input, template, directory and output filename (target output file extension must be included in filename).
-Templ includes by default two entry types: **ScriptableObjectEntry** and **AssemblyDefinitionEntry**.
+Add and configure live entries in the **TemplSettings** by specifying input, template, directory and output filename (target output file extension must be included in filename).
+The default entry types are **ScriptableObjectEntry** and **AssemblyDefinitionEntry**.

-**ScriptableObjectEntry** takes as input any scriptable object and must be referred to in templates as `scriptableObject`.
+**ScriptableObjectEntry** takes as input any scriptable object.
+The scriptable object is exposed to templates as `scriptableObject`.

-**AssemblyDefinitionEntry** takes as input any assembly definition and must be referred to in templates as `assembly`.
+**AssemblyDefinitionEntry** takes as input any assembly definition.
+The assembly itself (not the assembly definition asset) is exposed to templates as `assembly`.

 ## Scaffolds